 Instructions

-• Heat oil in a frying pan, at garlic and cook gently for 30 seconds.
+Heat oil in a frying pan, add garlic and cook gently for 30 seconds.
 Next, add pork mince and cook on high heat until nice and browned.
 Remove from pan at set aside.

-• Add carrots and peppers and cook on high heat for 1–2 minutes, adding a small splash of water halfway through to create steam.
+Add carrots and peppers and stir-fry on high heat for 1–2 minutes, adding a splash of water halfway through to create steam.
 Be careful not to over-cook, vegetables in a stirfry should always have 'bite' rather than be soft and cooked all the way through.

 Notes